-One or more Governors has been paid remuneration or has received other benefits from an employment with the academy trust.
+One or more Governors has been paid remuneration or has received other benefits from an employment with the Academy.
 The Principal and other staff Governors only receive remuneration in respect of services they provide undertaking the roles of principal and other staff members under their contracts of employment, and not in respect of their role as Governors.
 The value of Governors' remuneration and other benefits was as follows:

-2018 £000 2017 £000 C Davis, Headteacher/ Accounting Officer (to 31 August 2017) Remuneration Pension contributions paid 75-80 10-15 F Cullerne, Head Teacher/Accounting Oficer (from 1 September 2017) Remuneration Pension contributions paid 60-65 10-15 50-55 5-10 M Worthington, Staff Governor Remuneration Pension contributions paid 40-45 5-10 35-40 5-10 a.
+2019 2018 £000 £000 F Cullerne, Head Teacher/Accounting Remuneration 60-65 60-65 Officer Pension contributions paid 10-15 10-15 M Worthington, Staff Governor Remuneration 40-45 • Pension contributions paid 5-10 a.
 Staff costs

-During the year, total expenses of £396 (2016: £87) were paid to Staff Governors for expenses incurred in their respective roles as Staff Members.
+During the year ended 31 August 2019, total expenses of £101 (2018: £396) were paid to Staff Governors for expenses incurred in their respective roles as staff members.